deejgregor/submodule-graph/README.md

 # Print the structure of the submodules in text in the console, including repo URLs.
 $ submodulegraph -u <path to repo>

+# Print the structure of the submodules in text in the console, including repo URLs and relative paths of submodule directories.
+$ submodulegraph -u -r <path to repo>

 # Create a png of the submodule structure where all the submodules are listed separately.
 $ submodulegraph -m png <path to repo>